-Other genetic tests for neurodegenerative disorders, autism and complete SNPs are available but I suggest you look into the ones mentioned here to understand how personalized medicine through genetic testing provides accurate, individual information that will change the future of healthcare.
+Other genetic tests for neurodegenerative disorders, autism and complete SNPs are available but I suggest you look into the ones mentioned here to understand how functional and personalized medicine through genetic testing provides accurate, individual information that will change the future of healthcare.
 To gain the most from these tests, be sure to share the results with a practitioner knowledgable in interpreting genetic test results.

 Getting to the genetic root causes of human suffering, especially common, important and modifiable SNPs, provides important data to prevent and treat chronic medical conditions and psychiatric disorders.
 Genomic testing is increasingly affordable, often insurance covered and clinically actionable.